Cathodoluminescence excitation spectroscopy: nanoscale imaging of excitation pathways: Methods

 \section{Methods}

-Coincidence EELS-CL experiments were performed on a modified Vacuum Generator (VG) HB501 scanning transmission electron microscope (STEM) equipped with a cold field emission source, an Attolight M\"onch light collection system, a liquid nitrogen cooled sample stage, and a ASI Cheetah Timepix3 event-base direct electron detector, CheeTah from Amsterdam Scientific Instruments.
-More details about the experimental setup and event based detection can be found in Auad et al. \cite{Auad2021}.
-Beam current in coincidence measurements was typically from 1 to 10 pA and convergence half-angle of 7.5mrad was used.
+Coincidence EELS-CL experiments were performed on a modified Vacuum Generators (VG) HB501 scanning transmission electron microscope (STEM) equipped with a cold field emission source, an Attolight M\"onch light collection system, a liquid nitrogen cooled sample stage, and a Cheetah Timepix3 (manufactured by Amsterdam Scientific Instruments) event-based direct electron detector.
+More details about the experimental setup and event based detection can be found in Auad et al. \cite{Auad2022b}.
+Beam current in coincidence measurements was typically from 1 to 10 pA and convergence half-angle of 7.5 mrad was used.

 High energy resolution EELS and CL measurements and high angle annular dark-field (HAADF) imaging (Fig. \ref{Exc-Dec_Pathways}A-B) were performed on monochromated and Cs-corrected ChromaTEM modified Hermes200 STEM from NION.
 Spatially resolved data are acquired by scanning a subnanometer electron beam on the sample.
 Beam current in the order of 200 pA and convergence half-angle of 25 mrad were used for the experiments.
 EELS dispersion was set to either 25 meV per channel for low losses (Fig. \ref{Exc-Dec_Pathways}A-B) or 270 meV per channel for core-losses (Fig. \ref{Exc-Dec_Pathways}B).
 CL used a M\"onch system from Attolight, fitted with a diffraction grating giving an wavelength resolution of 0.34 nm (about 2 meV at 500 nm in wavelength).